-Almost £14million of the Levelling Up funding has been secured towards the Montgomery Canal Restoration Programme.
+Almost £14million of the UK Government funding has been secured towards the Montgomery Canal Restoration Programme.

 This phase of works - the Montgomery Canal Restoration Project - will make a substantial contribution towards the wider, phased, restoration of the Montgomery Canal that, when fully completed, will provide long term economic, cultural, wellbeing and recreational benefits for local communities.